Ada F. Kay: Life and work

-Around 1972 she published Falcon, an "autobiography" of the king under the name of "A.J.
+In 1970 she published Falcon, an "autobiography" of the king under the name of "A.J.
 Stewart" (a combination of her married name and the king's).
 Although much of it reflected known historical facts about James IV, it also included some surprising new revelations about the events of the time, e.g. that James III of Scotland was a homosexual, and that James IV had built his warship the Great Michael to sail it up the River Thames and bombard the royal palaces in London.

 This account received some attention in Scotland when it was published.
 Ada Kay appeared on BBC Scotland to discuss her claims: one historian who the BBC asked for his opinion said that the book repeated some popular misconceptions about the reign of James IV.
 Another historian has commented that "her 'autobiography' of the king is most safely read as a highly colourful and entertaining historical novel".
 The Scotsmans reviewer concluded that, if it had not been for the bizarre circumstances in which it was written, then it might have gained recognition as a minor addition to the genre pioneered by Robert Graves of works supposedly penned as a first-person account by an actual historical figure, but added that it was at its best where a woman's touch might be strongest.
 It has also been suggested that it may have been influenced by previously published accounts of the king's life, including Gentle Eagle by Christine Orr, R. L. Mackie's biography and Walter Scott's Marmion.